CUPUM/nplex/backend/README.md

-# SQL commands
+# Database entities descriptions, relations, and constraints

-These files establish the database's structure and various data access constraints in a manner specificially tied to Supabase's provided features.
-The command files contain interdependent elements and need to be executed in the following prescribed order.
+These files establish the PostgreSQL database's structure and various data access constraints in a manner specificially tied to Supabase's provided features.
+The command files contain interdependent elements and should be executed in the following prescribed order.

 ## Contents